-- You can also click any of the other column headings to sort by that column.
+- Click any of the other column headings to sort by that

 Select the Leaderboard dropdown menu in the upper right and choose Agents Logged In, Agents Online, or Agents Serving to see a schedule for each group of agents for the given time period.
 Note that this feature only shows logged in times to the nearest hour.